Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Squirting Stimulation

 Squirting water into the anus will stimulate bowel movements and quickly relieve a constipated pup.
-While your pet may initially cringe at the cool water, he’ll be happy you’ve helped him out.
+While your pet may initially cringe at the cool water, they’ll be happy you’ve helped them out.
 Using a squirt bottle, squirt cool water at your dog’s butt.
-Make sure the pressure level and temperature aren’t hurting him.
-Repeat until your dog starts to poop.

 Spray Bottle

-Image Credit: Barb Crawford, Flickr
+Image By: Barb Crawford, Flickr

 5. Manual Stimulation Method